Operation Sceptre sees almost 2,000 arrests and thousands of knives seized

 Officers seized 1,074 knives while 8,401 were surrendered or seized during sweeps.
 This is an increase of 14% since the last Operation Sceptre in 2021, according to figures from the National Police Chiefs’ Council (NPCC).

+He believes awareness campaigns have led more members of the public to tip the police off about weapons.

+As a result, last year, while so-called knife-enabled crime went down, the number of people charged with knife possession went up, he said.

-The police also worked with the prison service to sweep cells, with 131 inmates searched in 100 cells across eight prisons.
+The police also worked with the Prison Service to sweep cells, with 131 inmates searched in 100 cells across eight jails.
 They seized 29 weapons during the cell searches, including razor blades fixed to toothbrushes and other handles.

+This was the second year that the Prison Service has been involved in the crackdown, and there are hopes to expand the operation further next year.

-Other weapons seized by police over the week include swords, hunting knives and machetes.
+Other weapons seized by police over the week included swords, hunting knives and machetes.

+Mr McNulty said bigger blades such as machetes and hunting knives are being used more often in the most serious attacks.

+He told PA: “In relation to homicide and serious stabbings… we are seeing larger blades, we are seeing machetes more, we are seeing combat knives, rambo knives, those sorts of knives, particularly among those forces that have gang issues.

 “Operation Sceptre saw a real crackdown on the serious violence associated with knife crime and has delivered some outstanding results,” he said.